Germany: Reaching the consumers

 Dresden | 556,800 |

-Source: Citypopulation.de, Latest data available - Latest available data.
+Source: Citypopulation.de, Latest data available.

 Age of the Population